Road closures: four for Waverley drivers over the next fortnight

 Drivers in and around Waverley will have four National Highways road closures to watch out for this week.

-And two of them are expected to cause moderate delays – with motorists facing waits of between 10 and 30 minutes.
+And three of them are expected to cause moderate delays – with motorists facing waits of between 10 minutes and half an hour.

-• A3, from 8pm October 27 to 6am November 17, moderate delays (10-30 minutes): A3 both directions Thursley to Hazlegrove, slip road and lane closures for tunnel works.
+• A3, from 8pm October 27 to 6am November 17, moderate delays (10-30 minutes): A3 both directions Thursley to Hazel Grove, slip road and lane closures for tunnel works.

 • A3, from 8pm October 27 to 6am October 30, slight delays (under 10 minutes): A3 southbound, Shackleford to Milford, slip road and lane closure for horticulture works.